 The FisherDirect initiative offers students access to special opportunities designed to complement course work and maximize potential.
 In addition to gaining direct admission into the business major, FisherDirect students will participate in opportunities and activities that will enhance and enrich the student experience at Fisher College of Business.
 FisherDirect students will acquire essential skills and learning competencies to become successful business professionals.

-Community building is an important aspect to strengthen the Fisher community.
 First-year Fisher students have three opportunities to live and learn together through our various learning communities and specialized programming – Business Scholars Program, Global Business Learning Community, and Business Honors Learning Community.
-All three communities are connected to FisherDirect Initiative.
-All learning communities provide a deeper level of engagement shared around similar themes and interest.
+All three communities are connected to the FisherDirect Initiative and provide a deeper level of engagement shared around similar themes and interests.

-The Industry Clusters program provides an opportunity for students to learn about a certain industry in-depth and apply this knowledge to their business coursework.
+The Industry Clusters Program provides juniors an opportunity for students to learn about a certain industry in-depth and apply this knowledge to their business coursework.
 The program focuses on topics pertinent to our nation’s economic future and gives students the opportunity to learn from industry experts.
-This program is one year in length and includes working on projects for the companies represented.
-It allows for students to gain valuable knowledge about their future careers, understand the marketplace where they plan to do business, and network with business professionals to help them be more competitive for job-seeking opportunities.
-It is geared to third year students, but can be open to forth years as well.
+This one-year program includes working on projects for the companies represented and allows students to gain valuable knowledge about their future careers, marketplace, provides networking opportunities with business professionals.
 The Industry Clusters program is selective and students receive course credit for participation.

 Freshman Global Lab

 The Freshman Global Lab is a May-term, short term study abroad program for first-year FisherDirect students, which enables freshmen to study abroad during their first-year immersed in a global business environment.
 Selected students are enrolled in Introduction to International Business (BA 2000) during Spring semester, then are immersed via a travel component with faculty and staff directors for 11 days.